How do I register to become involved in the annual count for Red-tails?

 Covid 19 Advice

-While participating in the Annual Count, volunteers must follow the state public health advice regarding covid and mitigating covid risk.
-To ensure the health and safety of all involved, participants are asked to follow these guidelines:
+While participating in the Annual Count, volunteers must follow the state public health advice regarding covid.

-To register your interest or secure your search area for Saturday 7 May 2022, please contact the Project Coordinator Skye McPherson on 1800 262 062 or email redtail@birdlife.org.au.
+To register your interest or secure your search area for Saturday 3rd May 2025, click here or contact the Project Coordinator Rachel Farran on 1800 262 062 or email redtail@birdlife.org.au.

 Next page: Fire Management for Red-tails